johnjago/johnjago.com/src/blog/content/about.md

 I write about software and language.

-I love diving deep to understand how things work, then using that understanding to build products that people love.
+I like building useful products and diving deep to understand how things work.

 If you'd like to talk, don't hesitate to reach out!